 - Adjustable bag straps, frequently used as a shoulder strap (free messenger bag pattern)

 In my early days of bag making, I would often reuse straps from old bags, picked up in thrift stores.
-When making your own bag straps you can pick up a bag super cheap in order to reuse the hardware for the straps.
+When making your own purse straps you can pick up a bag super cheap in order to reuse the hardware for the straps.

 Personally, I am rather passionate about bag making – if you are new to bag making I have the perfect Beginners Bag Making Course for you which covers so many essential skills for bag making, and includes many free bag tutorials.